 Fusion of multiple signals and the classification of faults to monitor the health condition of the gearbox.
 In general, the task of assessing the health of gearbox and prognostics consists of 4 steps:

 To remove interference and highlight fault information, energy operator and time synchronous averaging are performed to the multiple sensor data.
-The statistical features from the raw and preprocessed signals are integrated to form the final feature set.
+The statistical features from the raw and pre-processed signals are integrated to form the final feature set.
 As a first step, feature extraction is applied.
 Secondly, the feature selection algorithm combines min-redundancy, max- relevance and distance evaluation technique to provide the optimal feature set.
-Thirdly, a bidirectional LSTM architecture in the GTRE GTX-35VS Kaveri engine is applied to determine the fault conditions of the gearbox and classify the different types of faults.
+Thirdly, a bidirectional LSTM architecture will be applied to determine the fault conditions of the gearbox and classify the different types of faults.

 Investigate different gearbox failure modes.

 Collect the data from multiple sensors and fuse the data.

 Data exploration and analysis.

 Experimenting different feature selection methods.